RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Proposed Approach

 \mypar{2D foreground-background (FG/BG) segmentation} As a second auxiliary task, we predict a 2D \emph{amodal} segmentation mask in each view, for all objects together.
 A pixel belongs to the mask if it lies on any object in the view, regardless of occlusion.
 We use transposed convolutions, combined with non-linearities and normalization layers, to up-sample the pixel stream output $P_i^n$ of the last 2D $\Leftrightarrow$ 3D block to the original input resolution (16-fold).
 We supervise using the binary cross entropy loss.
 We create the amodal masks by rasterizing the combined geometry of all ground-truth 3D objects into each view.
 Predicting amodal masks enhances the backbone's 3D understanding of the world.
 In general, the amodal mask is ill-defined for occluded regions in a single image.
 It becomes well defined with multiple views however, if some of them observe the object behind the occluder.
 Hence, this FG/BG task pushes our network to reason about geometric relations across multiple views.

-\mypar{Additional tasks} While this paper is focused on multi-object 3D reconstruction, our backbone and the scene-level representation it outputs can be used for other 3D tasks as well.
-In the appendix of this paper, we provide preliminary qualitative results for novel-view synthesis, which builds upon \OURS{}'s backbone.
+\mypar{Novel View Synthesis} While we focus on multi-object 3D reconstruction, our backbone and the scene-level representation it outputs can be used for other 3D tasks as well.
+In the appendix, we provide qualitative results for Novel View Synthesis, which builds upon \OURS{}'s backbone.